DLI EdTech Grants: Fall 2015 Call for Proposals

 - Impact: Preference will be given to projects that have the potential of creating a strategic advantage for BU and enhance the distinctive value of a BU education.

-Resource Phase: Development and Selection of Full Proposals (Early Spring 2015)
+Resource Phase: Development and Selection of Full Proposals (early Spring 2016)

-- Appropriate staff/support personnel will be assigned to collaborate with the faculty member or faculty-led team to assess feasibility and to identify the resources needed for implementation, including choice of software platforms, infrastructure, support staff requirements, and faculty time.
+- Appropriate staff/support personnel will be assigned to collaborate with the faculty member or faculty-led team to assess feasibility and to identify the resources needed for implementation, including choice of software platforms, infrastructure and support staff requirements, and faculty time.

 - Based on this assessment, a full proposal detailing implementation, rollout, and evaluation plans (including any necessary approvals by cognizant units) will be prepared and submitted.